aio-libs/aiohttp-demos/docs/tutorial.rst

 ------------------------------------

 Sometimes it is necessary to configure some component's setup and tear down.
-In case of database that would be creation of connection or connection pool and closing it afterward.
+For a database this would be the creation of a connection or connection pool and closing it afterwards.

 Pieces of code below belong to ``aiohttpdemo_polls/db.py`` and ``aiohttpdemo_polls/main.py`` files.
 Complete files will be shown shortly after.